Nathorr/todo-manager/README.md

 ## Additional features to the original

 * Usage doesn't require Tasks plugin format of completed items.
+Completed items without completion date are always removed manually.
 * Items completed today can be deleted using the cleanup, if *N* is set to 0.
+* There is a setting to add items to either a top or bottom of the file.
+* Automatically move completed items to the bottom of the list.
 * Minor UI changes.

-## Planned features, not completed yet

-* Automatically move completed items to the bottom of the list.

 ## Installation